feichao93/trips-editor/readme.md

 When drawing shapes or moving vertices, auto-adjust helps the users find the correct positions without trivial minor adjustments.
 Auto-adjust is useful in the following situations:

-* Start drawing a line from an existed polgyon vertex.
+* Start drawing a line from an existed polygon vertex.
 * Move a rectangle to a position where it tangents exactly to another rectangle.
 (TODO not implemented)
 * Move a polygon vertex to a position that has the same x or y coordinate of another vertex.